Categories:

 Western Burrowing Owl (Athene cunicularia hypugea) populations have been declining across nearly all portions of their North American range (Klute et al. 2003).
 Range contraction and fragmentation is a significant concern for this owl.
 Artificial Burrow Systems (ABS) have been in use since the 1970’s, and this management tool has been thoughtfully studied and refined since its inception.
 In this Users Guide, we provide a synthesis of material relevant to the use of ABS for Burrowing Owls, insights into the placement of ABS, design specifications and installation techniques, and fundamental anti-predator strategies.

-ABS should not be designed to simply maintain the species (with the exception of the Imperial Valley of California, the species is not maintaining itself now over most of its range), but rather should meaningfully contribute to slowing the rate of population decline, and directly help in the recovery and conservation of the species.
+ABS should not be designed to simply maintain the species (as the species is not maintaining itself now over most of its range), but rather should meaningfully contribute to slowing the rate of population decline, and directly help in the recovery and conservation of the species.
 Additionally, burrow systems need to be simple in design, very low-cost, easy to install and maintain, durable, and very efficient.
 We recognize that this is a lot to ask of artificial burrows.
 Further, the fundamental underlying issue here is the loss of habitat as well as the persecution and loss of the mammal species (e.g., badger, prairie dog, ground squirrels) which have historically provided the burrows that the owls use.
 Thus, while ABS are genuinely helpful, they address only part of the real conservation issue occurring in our open grassland, sagebrush and arid-land communities.
 The use of artificial nest structures is not new to wildlife conservation nor to owls, specifically, as a number of cavity-nesting forest owl species are supported largely by wooden nest boxes in Finland (Saurola 2009).
 This does not mean that boxes are preferred as a management method over natural sites (they are not), but given other ecosystem management systems, the only operational choice is the use of nest boxes as a conservation safety net for the owls.

 In this document we first examine the dimensions of burrows made by the main fossorial mammal species, i.e., American Badger (Taxidea taxus), Black-tailed Prairie Dog (Cynomys ludovicianus), and various species of large ground squirrels (Spermophilus spp.), that provide the burrows used by burrowing owls.
-We then offer a review of other ABS designs, and follow that with details on an ABS design that reflects the combination of features from other ABS systems, and integrate elements that we have found successful in our work.
+We then offer a review of other ABS designs, and follow with details on an ABS design that reflects the combination of features from other ABS systems, and integrate elements that we have found successful in our work.

 Suggested citation

 Johnson, D.H., D.C.
 Gillis, M.A.
 Gregg, J.L.Rebholz, J.L.
 Lincer, and J.R.
 Belthoff.
-2010.
+2013.
 Users guide to installation of artificial burrows for Burrowing Owls.
+Version 2.0.
 Tree Top Inc., Selah, Washington.
 34 pp.